-Candidate Lincoln’s 1858 remarks on Race during a series of four (4) debate where Douglas accused him of being an Abolitionist, active miscegenation … Versus President Lincoln’s lesson to the nation in his 1963 Inaugural address in middle of civil war
+Compare candidate Lincoln’s 1858 remarks on Race during a series of debates where Douglas accused him of being an Abolitionist, active fraternization with blacks … alongside President Lincoln’s lesson to the nation 5 years later in his 1863 Inaugural address in middle of civil war

-In the fourth (4th) debate with (Judge) Stephen Douglas, Lincoln’s prepared remarks were to argue / defend against being sucked into a long running argument between Douglass and another jurist who said he could present evidence that Douglas had stricken a paragraph from a proposed Kansas State Constitution, the effect of that omission, would allow the state constitution to become law WITHOUT the vote of the people.
+In that fourth (4th) debate with (Judge) Stephen Douglas, Lincoln’s remarks were prepared to argue / defend against being sucked into a long running argument between Douglas and another jurist who claimed to have evidence that Douglas had deleted a paragraph from a proposed Kansas State Constitution, the effect of that omission, would allow the state constitution to become law WITHOUT the vote of the people.

-But because Douglas was also campaigning to make and enforces laws against inter-racial marriage, and had accused Lincoln of conversing and fraternizing with Negroes,
+But because Douglas was also campaigning to make and enforce laws against inter-racial marriage, and had accused Lincoln of conversing with and fraternizing with Negroes,

-Lincoln, possibly with his famed wry humor, does make these popular racist statements FOLLOWED by (a) suggesting Douglas stay in state senate where such laws could be enacted and NOT in Federal office where they can not be legislated (b) and because in his 50 years he has never owned a slave nor a Negro wife, therefore sees NO reason for a new Law to be written to prevent either… (obliquely arguing against Douglas’ party’s repressive racism)
+Lincoln, possibly with his famed wry humor, does repeat Douglas’ popular racist statements FOLLOWED by (a) suggesting Douglas stay in his state’s senate where such laws could be enacted and NOT in Federal office where they can not be legislated (b) stating that in his 50 years he has never owned a slave nor married a Negro wife, and therefore there is NO reason for Douglas to make a new Law to prevent either from happening … (obliquely arguing against Douglas’ Democrat party’s repressive racism)

 MR. DOUGLAS’ REPLY 1